 As it is odourless and tasteless, there are many ways you can use CBD isolate.

 The easiest way is to place it under your tongue, like a tincture.
 This is one of the best ways to take CBD in terms of bioavailability, as CBD is rapidly absorbed into the bloodstream through the blood vessels under the tongue.

 You could also add CBD isolate oil to CBD superfood smoothies and juices.
 This makes it easier for users to take their daily dosage in a healthy way.

-In fact, many users pour a few drops of the CBD oil into their morning tea and coffee to get the daily dosage.
+In fact, many users pour a few drops of CBD oil into their morning tea or make a CBD coffee to get the daily dosage.

 But, if you are taking CBD for the first time, talk to a medical professional to determine the perfect dose for you.

-This is a refined CBD product, which means it doesn’t have any discernible smell or taste, without the earthy and woody fragrance of other CBD products such as terpenes.
+This is a refined CBD product, which means it doesn’t have any discernible smell or taste without the earthy and woody fragrance of other CBD products such as terpenes.